 By mapping out your day-to-day operations along with new initiatives a bit further in advance for each upcoming quarter, your team has a better chance of anticipating challenges and setting realistic goals for their workflow.
 Then when year-end rolls around, everyone will be better-equipped with the resources and energy needed to manage the additional workload and meet the deadlines without all the stress.

 Now is the time to analyze the effectiveness of your finance and accounting operations — from each team member’s skill sets to the software and technology you depend upon.
 Look for changes that could have a positive impact on the year-end process overall, such as automating a manual procedure, upgrading computers, evaluating workloads, or sending your staff to a professional development conference.

 Are you cultivating a positive environment where employees feel respected and rewarded for their hard work?
 Are they fully aware of the company’s big picture and what part their role plays in your business strategies?
 When people feel truly connected to the company, they will give a little more when you need it.
 A strong corporate culture means everyone is committed to achieving the benefits of success, and they also fully understand the consequences of failure.

 Taking time off from the job can help you recharge, and lunches and quick walks outside can refresh you for the rest of your day.
 Consider thanking your team with a few stress-reducing perks, like a professional neck and shoulder massage at the desk or an extra day of comp time.
 Adding to your work-life balance can do wonders to setting a good example for lowering stress levels.

 Every step you take now can go miles toward making for a much smoother journey for your entire organization.
 You can ease the workplace stress — and get some sleep at the same time!

-This post was published in 2014 and updated recently to reflect new information.
+This post was updated recently to reflect new information.